Troy-Qasper/Zurvival-Capstone/README.md

 # Zurvival
 Zurvival is an arcade zombie shooter with round/wave-based systems and new level unlocks after reaching a certain round with an accurate score count for zombies killed.
-This game will test your ability to escape and kill the merciless, violent, and incredibly fast undead.
+Zurvival will test your ability to escape and kill the merciless, violent, and incredibly fast hordes of undead.
 How long can you survive?
+Will you make it to the next stage?

 (New Enemies to come soon!)
 ## Getting Started